)

 Electric bill FAQs

-Here are some frequently asked questions about energy usage and its effect on your electric bills.
+If you still have questions about energy usage and its effect on your electric bills, check out the additional information below.

 What runs up your electric bill the most?

-Heating and cooling your home increases your electric bill more than anything else, according to the U.S. Energy Information Association.[10]
+Heating and cooling your home increases your electric bill more than anything else, according to the U.S. Energy Information Administration.[12]

 How can you reduce your electric bill in the summer?